QubitPi/hashistack/docs/docs/kong-api-gateway/index.md

 - `ami_region` is the [image region][AWS regions] where Kong API Gateway [AMI][AWS AMI] will be published to.
 The published image will be _private_
 - `ami_name` is the name of the resulting AMI that will appear when managing AMIs in the AWS console or via APIs.
-This can be the same across builds, because hashicorp-aws will deregister the old AMI with the same name and replace it with the current built one
+This can be the same across builds, because hashistack will deregister the old AMI with the same name and replace it with the current built one
 - `instance_type` The [AWS EC2 instance type] to use while _building_ the AMI
 - `kong_api_gateway_domain` is the SSL-enabled domain that will serve the